 If you’re limited on space, have young kids or pets, or own a restaurant, hanging or flush mounted heaters will be your best option.
 If the location you’re looking to heat is partially indoors or is a screened porch, electric heaters are your best option.

-Each outdoor heating system has different installation, output, and utility costs.
+When thinking about gas vs. electric patio heaters, you need to remember that each outdoor heating system has different installation, output, and utility costs.

 Keep up to date on our latest news, lamp and torch technology, and up-coming events.